carologistics/clips_executive/clips_executive/cx_docs/tutorials/ros_monitoring.rst

 Summary
 -------

-You leveraged the ``ExecutivePlugin`` to subsequently run the CLIPS inference engine indefinitevely.
+You leveraged the ``ExecutivePlugin`` to subsequently run the CLIPS inference engine indefinitely.
 Together with the ``RosMsgsPlugin`` this enabled you to receive the latest updates from ROS topics in CLIPS.
 You utilized this to monitor the turtlesim simulator in order to prevent the turtle from hitting the canvas border.

 Next Steps